DCT

 VI.
 Other Allegations

-• Indirect Infringement: The complaint alleges induced infringement of the ’241 Patent, stating that Garmin provides user manuals and instructions that "encourage infringement" by teaching end users how to use the accused "automatic shot detection and recording" features (Compl. ¶ 24).
-The complaint includes a screenshot from an owner's manual for the Approach S70 as evidence (Compl. p.
+• Indirect Infringement: The complaint alleges inducement of infringement of the '241 Patent, stating that Defendant provides user manuals and instructions that teach and encourage end users to use the accused "automatic shot detection" features (Compl. ¶25).
+The complaint includes a screenshot from the Garmin Approach S70 Owner's Manual which instructs the user on the "automatic shot detection and recording" feature (Compl. p.
 9).

 VII.
 Analyst’s Conclusion: Key Questions for the Case